magento/merchdocs/src/getting-started/contribute.md

 Making quick edits is a good way to fix small errors and omissions in the User Guide.
 If a page displays an edit link (as shown below), you can make a quick fix yourself.
 When you edit the document, you send us a pull request (PR) to submit the fix/suggestion to us.
 Then we can review, approve, and publish the submitted change.

-To make a quick edit:

-1. Open the User Guide topic you want to edit or update.
+1. Open the User Guide page you want to edit or update.

 1. To the right of the topic title, click **Edit on GitHub**.